cypheon/dronecov/README.md

 # Lighweight Coverage Tracking Server for Drone CI

 The server has exactly 2 features:
- * Receive POSTed coverage summary results adn store them per repo/branch
+ * Receive POSTed coverage summary results and store them per repo/branch
  * Provide badge SVGs with the current coverage.
 With color bassed on current coverage.